Log Calabi-Yau mirror symmetry and non-archimedean disks: Basic moduli spaces

 Here we introduce the basic moduli space that we will use for counting trees in $\Sk(U)$, and for defining structure constants for the mirror algebra.
 When we have a map $f\colon X \to Y$ and a subset $S \subset Y$ we will often write $X_S \coloneqq f^{-1}(S)$ and $X_{S_1,\dots,S_n}$ (for the intersection) if we have several subsets.

 The idea, in the structure constant case, is described in the introduction (above \cref{thm:mirror_alg}).
-Here the main thing to show is that these conditions define a reasonable space -- roughly that the locus of stable maps where the {\it end disks}, $E_f$ (defined below) maps to the toric end $T_f^{\an}$ and the {\it body}, $B$ maps into $Y^{\an}$, is an analytic domain.
+Here the main thing to show is that these conditions define a reasonable space -- roughly that the locus of stable maps where the {\it end disks}, $E_f$ (defined below) maps to the toric end $T_f$ and the {\it body}, $B$ maps into $Y$, is an analytic domain.
 The basic idea is to use formal models and then translate the conditions into analogous conditions on the central fibre, which moves the questions from analytic to algebraic geometry.
-For a simple statement of this sort see e.g.\ \cref{lem:tms}, for the full details see \cref{prop:cad} and its proof.
+For a simple statement of this sort see e.g.\ \cref{lem:tms}, and \cref{cor:familytms} for the full details see \cref{prop:cad} and its proof.

-\begin{construction}[Fixed Data] Here, following the notation of \cite[3.1,4.5]{Keel_Yu_The_Frobenius}, and \cref{def:spinedef} we take finite $J = F \sqcup B \sqcup I$.
-These will index the marked points for the tropical and analytic curves we count. $B$ indexes points that map to $\partial Y$ (or in the tropical case, $\partial \oSk(U)$), $I$ points that map into $U$ (or $\Sk(U)$) and $F$ will parameterize the {\it ends}.
+\begin{construction}[Fixed Data] Here, following the notation of \cite[3.1,4.5]{Keel_Yu_The_Frobenius}, and \cref{def:spinedef} we take finite $J = F \sqcup \Bnd \sqcup I$.
+These will index the marked points for the tropical and analytic curves we count. $\Bnd$ (which stands for {\it boundary}) indexes points that map to $\partial Y \eqqcolon D$ (or in the tropical case, $\partial \oSk(U)$), $I$ points that map into $U$ (or $\Sk(U)$) and $F$ will parameterize the {\it ends}.

-We take two disjoint copies of $F$, that we label $F_S,F_E$ and then $N := F_S \sqcup F_E \sqcup I \sqcup B$ (this doubling of $F$ is for defining the {\it end} disks, the $E_f$ in \cref{def:VMdef} below).
+We take two disjoint copies of $F$, that we label $F_S,F_E$ and then $N := F_S \sqcup F_E \sqcup I \sqcup \Bnd$ (this doubling of $F$ is for defining the {\it end} disks, the $E_f$ in \cref{def:VMdef} below).